AwrelH/FootyQuiz/README.md

     -   Mobile Wireframe - [View](assets/images/forREADME/footyQuizMobile.png)

 ## The questions

-    The questions are just a creation of imagination with a little bit of googling facts.
+The questions are just a creation of imagination with a pinch of googling facts.
 Some are regarding dates, teams and players.
-Also there's one random question about an instrument had a big inpact on the stadium environment.
+Also there's one random question about an instrument that had a big impact on the stadium environment.

 ## Features